-A project is allowed to change its approach without altering the main outputs and results or with minor influences on the major outputs and their use.

-The change may concern the following aspects:

-- A project needs to re-structure its approach of reaching the defined results, - A project needs to change a format and/or use of a main output.

-- 1. Projects cannot substantially alter the planned nature and use of the main outputs, or decrease their quality. - The request for change has to be submitted a minimum of one month before it is scheduled to take place.
+Description of change: A project is allowed to change its approach without altering the main outputs and results or with minor influences on the major outputs and their use.
+The change may concern the following aspects: A project needs to re-structure its approach of reaching the defined results, A project needs to change a format and/or use of a main output.
+To do list: Submit a request for change via the emonitoring system; Inform the MA/JS via the e-monitoring system; Submit the updated project data via the e-monitoring system Projects cannot substantially alter the planned nature and use of the main outputs, or decrease their quality.
+2. The request for change has to be submitted a minimum of one month before it is scheduled to take place.
 If submitted later, the MA/JS reserves the right not to approve it.
+Approval MA/JS